Chris Rodon

 Christopher Peter Rodon (born 9 June 1963) is a Welsh former professional footballer who played as a striker.

 Career

-Born in Swansea, Rodon began his career in his native Wales for Pontardawe Town, before moving to England with Brighton & Hove Albion, where he made one appearance in the Football League during the 1982–83 season.
+Born in Swansea, Rodon began his career in his native Wales playing part-time with Pontardawe Town, combining his career with working in the Swansea Driving Vehicle Licensing Centre, before moving to England with Brighton & Hove Albion, where he made one appearance in the Football League during the 1982–83 season.
 Rodon also made 4 appearances on loan at Cardiff City during the 1983–84 season.
-After leaving Brighton, Rodon returned to Wales to play with Llanelli.
+After leaving Brighton, Rodon returned to Wales to play with Llanelli Town.
+He later played for Haverfordwest County.

 Later and personal life

 Rodon's father Peter, and nephew Joe Rodon also played football professionally.
 His brother Keri, father of Joe, played basketball for Wales.
+Another nephew, Sam, was also a footballer.